Blog

 Of course, getting service-connected is only step one.
 The VA frequently provides a low rating for migraines initially, sometimes finding that the Veteran does not suffer from compensable symptoms at all and providing a zero percent rating.
 Assuming the Veteran disagrees with the assigned percentage, they must appeal for an increased evaluation.

-Impairment Ratings for Migraines
+Impairment VA Disability Rating for Migraines

 The impairment ratings for migraines can be found at 38 C.F.R § 4.124a, Diagnostic Code 8100.
 Under the Diagnostic Code, the VA can assign the following ratings for migraines: